-Fine example of the Stedman edition of Faden's map of the Battle of New York, first published in London in 1777.
+Fine example of the Stedman edition of Faden's map of the Battle of White Plains, first published in London in 1777.

 The plan shows the period when the American army, still hurting from its defeat on Manhattan Island in September of 1776, was retreating to Westchester.
 The vastly superior British forces were in pursuit, looking for the opportunity to crush the American army and end the war.
 The campaign involved complex amphibious landings by the British in the Bronx and Westchester, reprising the type of maneuvers that led to the overwhelming success of the British in the Battle of Brooklyn.

 Faden's map depicts the various campaigns of October and November 1776, in northern Manhattan, lower Westchester, and New Jersey.
-"It is the most accurate published delineation of the movements of the armies of Washington and Howe in Westchester, from the time of the British landing through November 28, particularly focusing on the Battle of White Plains" (Nebenzahl, Atlas).
+"It is the most accurate published delineation of the movements of the armies of Washington and Howe in Westchester, from the time of the British landing through November 28, particularly focusing on the Battle of White Plains."
+(Nebenzahl, Atlas).
 Clearly delineated are British and Hessian troop landings in the area of Mamaroneck, Larchmont, New Rochelle, Pelham Manor, and the Bronx.
-Also shown is Cornwallis' capture of Fort Lee and the beginning of his pursuit of Washington's army through New Jersey that would end in Washington's storied crossing of the Delaware River.
+Also shown is Cornwallis' capture of Fort Lee, and the beginning of his pursuit of Washington's army through New Jersey, which would end in Washington's storied crossing of the Delaware River.

-The Battle of White Plains, could easily have ended the war, as Washington had massed most of his army.
+The Battle of White Plains, could easily have ended the war, as Washington had massed most of his army in one place.
 The battle was fought to a relative standstill, due to the skill of American soldiers fighting from good defensive positions and to the disinclination of General Howe to aggressively pursue the engagement after early successes.
 The British failed to consolidate their gains and Washington's Army lived to fight another day.

 William Faden (1749-1836) was the most prominent London mapmaker and publisher of the late-eighteenth and early-nineteenth centuries.
 His father, William Mackfaden, was a printer who dropped the first part of his last name due to the Jacobite rising of 1745.